Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - MIPS uses fixed-length 32-bit instructions
-- All instructions are exactly 32 bits (4 bytes)
+- All instructions are exactly 32 bits
-- This simplifies instruction fetch and decoding
+- Simplifies instruction fetch and decode
-- Makes pipelining easier (all instructions same size)
+- Makes pipelining easier (no variable-length instruction complexity)
-- Contrasts with variable-length instruction sets (like x86)
+- Trade-off: some bits may be unused in some instructions

 ---